-The 2009 BiOp on the western Pacific troll fisheries concluded that due to the low densities of leatherback, loggerhead, and olive ridley sea turtles, and blue, fin, humpback, North Pacific right, sei and sperm whales, and the low density of troll vessels fishing in open waters, that collisions with these species would be even lower than that described for hawksbill sea turtles, so there is no large expected impact from troll fishing vessels in the U.S. EEZ around the CNMI and Guam on these species.
+The 2009 BiOp on the western Pacific troll fisheries concluded that due to the low densities of leatherback, loggerhead, and olive ridley sea turtles, and blue, fin, humpback, North Pacific right, sei and sperm whales, and the low density of troll vessels fishing in open waters, that collisions with these species would be even lower than that described for hawksbill sea turtles, so there is no large expected impact from troll fishing vessels in the EEZ around the CNMI and Guam on these species.
 The low level of fishing in the Islands Unit that would occur under non-commercial permits, would not add to the low likelihood of collisions with any of these protected species as it is a displacement of effort that was already considered.

 The 2009 BiOp considered the potential for green sea turtle mortality associated with vessel collisions around the western Pacific including around the Mariana Islands.
 Based on 7,494 commercial troll fishing trips in the Mariana Islands, 129 commercial troll fishing trips annually in American Samoa, and no commercial fishing trips in the PRIA, a maximum of four green turtle mortalities annually from all troll fishing in American Samoa, the Mariana Islands and the PRI were expected.
 For the analysis, it was assumed that three of the sea turtles in likely would come from the central Pacific population and one from the western Pacific population.
-The analysis found that the continued authorization of the western Pacific troll fishery was not expected to result in an expansion of the troll fishery, so the impact of this level of mortalities to both affected populations would be negligible.
+The analysis found that the continued authorization of the troll fishery, so the impact of this level of mortalities to both affected populations would be negligible.
 The 2009 BiOp found that western Pacific troll fisheries were not likely to jeopardize the continued existence of green sea turtles, nor are they likely to adversely affect blue, fin, humpback, North Pacific right, sei or sperm whales, or hawksbill, leatherback, loggerhead, or olive ridley sea turtles.